jasonearly/jasonearly.github.io/_posts/2017-01-29-protecting-your-digital-privacy.md

 This got me thinking of sharing steps showing how to protect your digital privacy, then I recalled the UK's recent online surveillance changes reported by [The Verge](http://www.theverge.com/2016/11/23/13718768/uk-surveillance-laws-explained-investigatory-powers-bill) and their [similar tips](http://www.theverge.com/2016/11/25/13746042/uk-surveillance-bill-private-browsing-online)  that followed. <br/><br/>

-While originally written to inform residents and travelers in the UK, these are good steps to take for any digital citizen worried about unlawful surveillence.<br/><br/>
+While originally written to inform residents and travelers in the UK, these are good steps to take for any digital citizen worried about unlawful surveillance.<br/><br/>

-tl:dr version:  <br/><br/>
+tl:dr version:<br/><br/>

-Communications
-- Use a Virtual Private Network.
+1. Use a Virtual Private Network.
 A good one will cost some money, I recommend [Private Internet Access](https://www.privateinternetaccess.com/).
-- Use an encrypted messaging app.
-Signal is hihghly reccomended. [ios](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8) / [android](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&hl=en)
+2. Use an encrypted messaging app.
+Signal is highly recommended.   [ios](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8) / [android](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&hl=en)
-- Use a web browser that supports anonymous browsing.
+3. Use a web browser that supports anonymous browsing.
 The big browsers, Chrome, Safari, Edge and Firefox, all support this.
-Additionaly you could use [Tor](https://www.torproject.org/projects/torbrowser.html).
+Additionally you could use [Tor](https://www.torproject.org/projects/torbrowser.html).
-- And while you're at it strengthen your passwords!
-[LastPass](https://www.lastpass.com/) will do this.<br/><br/>
+4. And while you're at it strengthen your passwords!
+[LastPass](https://www.lastpass.com/) will do this.

 Stay safe.